ybot1122/playground/ssr-rsc-intro/README.md

 // output: {}
 ```

 Since Functions are not serializable, we cannot send this representation from server to client.
 The data will be lost.
-That is why, when we "hydrate" on the client, we essentially render then entire React tree again, on the client.
+That is why, when we "hydrate" on the client, we essentially render the entire React tree again, on the client.

 In later sections, we will see how RSC overcomes this by representing its components differently - in a format that is indeed **serializable**.
 This new representation is what then unlocks value from _streaming_ the data to the client.